DU-O (2019)

 for two kissers, two instrumentalists and one spotlight - 7 minutes

 As I was walking down the Große Petersgrube in Lübeck in 2018, I crossed a young couple making out on the street.
-Although I have nothing against the public display of affection in general, I was triggered by the sound of their lips touching.
+Although I have nothing against public displays of affection in general, I was triggered by the sound of their lips touching.
 It was something I have had before: the sound of other people kissing somehow triggered a form of misophonia for me.
-I reflected on how it is possible that these affectionate sounds could evoke such unpleasant feelings, and if it would help me come clean with it, if I would explore them more.
-So, I decided to compose a work "based on the sound of a kiss".

-The variations were then meticulously notated — including instructions on sound, duration, loudness and additional gestures.
-The performers are not only creating sounds, they are also performing a short shadow play on stage.
-Hidden behind a semi-transparent tarp and supported by a spotlight, they depict a small love story with its initial insecurities, passion and final challenges.
+The variations were then meticulously notated, including instructions on sound, duration, loudness, and additional gestures.
+The performers are not only creating sounds; they are also performing a short shadow play on stage.
+Hidden behind a semi-transparent tarp and supported by a spotlight, they depict a small love story with its initial insecurities, passion, and final challenges.

-DU-O premiered at the ljudOljud festival in Stockholm (SE) in Spring 2019.
-A second performance happened at Labo Scènes ActuelleS in Lyon (FR) in Autumn 2019.
-Many thanks to Olga and Stan, Mélanie and Robert, and Vladimir and Mélisande for kissing; to Sara Constant, Hanna Anderberg and Colin Heller for playing; to Helena Tulve, Marie Samuelsson and Alexander Schubert for their compositional wisdom; and to the whole CoPeCo class for helping out with the stage set-up and the support!
+DU-O premiered at the ljudOljud festival in Stockholm (SE) in spring 2019.
+A second performance happened at Labo Scènes ActuelleS in Lyon (FR) in autumn 2019.
+Many thanks to Olga and Stan, Mélanie and Robert, and Vladimir and Mélisande for kissing; to Sara Constant, Hanna Anderberg, and Colin Heller for playing; to Helena Tulve, Marie Samuelsson, and Alexander Schubert for their compositional wisdom; and to the whole CoPeCo class for helping out with the stage set-up and the support!